-Fire extinguishers should be inspected by the professionals once a year.
+Professionals should inspect fire extinguishers once a year.
 You can also perform a monthly inspection to ensure your equipment works effectively in an emergency.
-Follow our checklist to ensure each part of your extinguisher is correctly inspected each month.

 If the tamper seal is broken or cracked, a disposable fire extinguisher should be replaced immediately.
-If it's rechargeable, it should be serviced by the professionals.
-Check the locking or pull pin as well to ensure it’s resting in the correct position.
+If it's rechargeable, it should be serviced by professionals.
+Check the locking or pull pin to ensure it rests in the correct position.
 If the pin is missing, the fire extinguisher needs to be inspected or serviced by a professional.

-Physically examine your fire extinguisher for any signs of obvious damage.
-This may include corrosion, cracks, dents and leakage.
-If you notice any of these issues, the fire extinguisher may not work properly when you need it most.
+Physically examine your fire extinguisher for any signs of apparent damage.
+This may include corrosion, cracks, dents, and leakage.
+If you notice any of these issues, the fire extinguisher may not work correctly when needed.
 Stay safe by replacing it with a new model.
-If there aren't any signs of physical damage, check the nozzle to ensure it's not clogged by grime, dust or bugs.
-If it is, you can simply wipe these items away to get the nozzle back in good condition.
+If there aren't any signs of physical damage, check the nozzle to ensure it's not clogged by grime, dust, or bugs.
+If so, you can remove these items to get the nozzle back in good condition.

 Check that the pressure gauge needle indicates the fire extinguisher pressure is in the optimum operating range.
 Often, the correct pressure range will be designated by green markers.

 During your monthly check, lift your fire extinguisher to determine if it's still full.
-If it feels light, there may have been a leak, meaning that it won't have the right amount of pressure to work correctly.
+If it feels light, there may have been a leak, meaning it won't have enough pressure to work correctly.

 Please keep track of your inspection dates by noting them on the fire extinguisher tag.
 Verify that the inspection tag includes the inspection date, inspector's name, and any relevant notes or actions taken.

-In the event that a fire does break out in your home, your extinguisher should only be used to put out or control small fires.
-If you are able to put out the flames on your own, you may be able to clean up fire extinguisher residue on your own, too.
+If a fire does break out in your home, your extinguisher should only be used to put out or control small fires.
+If the fire was small enough to put out the flames on your own, chances are you'll be able to clean up the amount of fire extinguisher residue on your own, too.

 If the flames are too large or you cannot reach your fire extinguisher in time, get out of the house and call 9-1-1.
-Once the fire is professionally put out, call on the experts to get your house back to normal.
-Our fire and smoke damage removal services help mitigate your loss while restoring your home back to its original beauty.
-With the extensive knowledge, innovative equipment and years of experience, we're committed to being at your side every step of the way.
+Once the fire is put out, call on the experts to start the process of restoring your home.
+Our fire and smoke damage removal services help mitigate your loss while restoring your home.
+With extensive knowledge, innovative equipment, and years of experience, we're committed to being at your side every step of the way.
 ServiceMaster Restore can help remediate fire damage in several ways.
 We will create a plan of action to assess the extent of the damage, remove the damaged materials, and clean and restore the property.
 ServiceMaster Restore will also work with the insurance company to ensure that all repairs and replacements are covered.
 They will then coordinate and manage the entire restoration process from start to finish.
 This includes dealing with the demolition, cleaning, and construction work needed to restore the home and any other necessary steps.
 ServiceMaster Restore will also provide expert guidance on protecting the property from future damage and fire-related incidents.